 Enter Bird's Name in Search Box:

 Species: The Hutton's Vireo (Vireo huttoni) is the smallest member of the vireo family seen in North America.
-Often confused for the Ruby-crowned Kinglet because of its body size, profile and green plumage.
+It is often confused for the Ruby-crowned Kinglet because of its body size, profile and green plumage.
 Recognizing the larger bill on the vireo separates the two.
-Prefers mixed conifers and oaks for its' habitat.
+It prefers mixed conifers and oaks for its habitat.
 The vireo's main diet is insects and it does not migrate in the winter months.

-Distinctions: The male and female are very similar looking in appearance, the female may have duller plumage.
-Has large bill with a visible hook at end of upper bill, same identifying features seen in other vireos.
-Greenish to gray head and back, which depends on what race it is.
-Grayish-white throat and breast.
-Slight eye ring, broken, dull lores, dusky flanks, two wings bars.
+Distinctions: The male and female are very similar looking in appearance and the female may have duller plumage.
+It has a large bill with a visible hook at end of upper bill, same identifying features seen in other vireos.
+Depending on what race it is, it can have a greenish to gray head and back.
+It also has a grayish-white throat and breast.
+Slight eyering, broken dull lores, dusky flanks, two wing bars.

 Voice: Nasal sounding, similar sounds to other vireo types, usually found singing as it searches for insects.

 Nesting: Three to five white eggs, speckled with brown or black spots.
 Suspended from a fork in branches of scrub oak or in underbrush.
 The nest is composed of strips of wood bark, plant fibres and lined with fine grasses and spiderwebs.

 |B L||W W||W||Family||Latin Name|